 That sort of collegiality isn’t obsolete in locker rooms, but real-time publishing certainly ups the danger of such humor being viewed out of context.
 Indeed, athletes are increasingly coached on what to say to reporters in interviews—and what not to say.
 The more we try to know about our sporting heroes, the less they tell us.

 A new generation of sports writers has responded to this shift by increasingly using advanced metrics and digital tools to change the genre entirely.
 “Instead of saying so-and-so is a good player, and here’s a quote, I include some Vines and GIFs to show why he’s so good,” says Kevin Trahan, who writes for Vice and SB Nation.
 “And that gives coaches and players less control over the story.”

 Still, for most mainstream sports journalists, venturing into locker rooms remains a basic necessity to stay competitive.
 “We all just kind of deal with it,” says Jenni Carlson, a columnist for The Oklahoman and self-described “shorter person” who fights to see and hear her often giant interview subjects.
 “Would it be awesome if they were better ventilated?
-Sure.”David Uberti is a CJR staff writer and senior Delacorte fellow.
+Sure.”David Uberti is a writer in New York.
+He was previously a media reporter for Gizmodo Media Group and a staff writer for CJR.
 Follow him on Twitter @DavidUberti.